Lucia's Blog: 2022

 3. Of course, their ways of error and wrongdoing: the path of unrighteousness, the broad path that leads to destruction.

-4. They are comfortable listening to fables, stories, tales, and the like instead of looking to the Truth of God.
+4. Instead of looking to the Truth of God, they are comfortable listening to fables, stories, tales, and the like.

-5. Paul associated these myths or fables earlier with endless genealogies and profane or irreverent wives’ fables that promote empty speculations rather than God’s Truth (1 Timothy 1:3-4, 4: 7).
+5. Paul associated these myths or fables earlier with endless genealogies and profane or irreverent wives’ fables promoting empty speculation rather than God’s Truth (1 Timothy 1:3-4, 4: 7).

-6. You see, these untruths do not condemn, cause shame or call for repentance.
+6. These untruths do not condemn, cause shame, or call for repentance.
 They comfort where God does not.

 Sadly, many churches are buying into this carnal mindset.